By Traeger Kitchen

 |3/4 Cup||granulated sugar|

-When ready to cook, set the Traeger temperature to 180°F and preheat with the lid closed for 15 minutes.
+When ready to cook, set grill temperature to 180℉ and preheat, lid closed for 15 minutes.

 180 ˚F / 82 ˚C

-In a clean coffee or spice grinder add 6 tablespoons of turbinado sugar and grind until the coarse crystals are fine.
+Put the 6 tablespoons of Sugar in the Raw in a clean coffee or spice grinder and grind until the coarse crystals are fine.
 Set aside.

-In a medium saucepan, add the cream.
+Pour the cream into a medium saucepan.
 Split the vanilla bean and scrape out the pulp and seeds; add both to the cream.
-(Or stir the vanilla extract into the cream.)
-Add the Grand Marnier, if using.
+Or stir the vanilla extract into the cream.
+Add the Grand Marnier or other orange-flavored liqueur.
 Bring to a boil over medium-high heat.
-Remove from the heat and let cool for 15-20 minutes.
+Remove from the heat and let cool for 15 to 20 minutes.
 Strain into a large pitcher with a spout.
 Reserve the vanilla bean for another use.

 4 Cup heavy cream

-Make the custard.
-Add the egg yolks and 3/4 cup of granulated sugar to a large bowl or stand mixer bowl.
-Using a stand mixer or hand-held electric mixer, beat the egg yolks and sugar with the whisk attachment until they are a pale yellow, 2 minutes.
+In the meantime, make the custard: Add the egg yolks and 3/4 cup of granulated sugar to a large mixing bowl.
+Using a stand mixer or hand-held electric mixer, beat the egg yolks and sugar with the whisk attachment until they are a pale yellow, about 2 minutes.

 3/4 Cup granulated sugar